BellowingButcher/alarmingClock/pseudocode.md

         - (alarmBtn) Button for setting your alarm

 - Javascript page
         - Function timeNow
             - displayTime is a snapshot of the time right now
                 - get the hour of displayTime
                     - let this equal displayHour

                 - get the minute of displayTime
                     - let this equal displayMinute

                 - get the second of displayTime
                     - let this equal displaySecond

     - timeNow needs to run at an interval of every 10 microseconds

         - Function setAlarm

+            - let alarmHourTest = false
+            - let alarmMinuteTest = false
+            - let alarmSecondTest = false

+            - alarmHour.addEventListener ('click', () => set alarmHourTest to true)
+            - alarmMinute.addEventListener ('click', () => set alarmMinuteTest to true)
+            - alarmSecond.addEventListener ('click', () => set alarmSecondTest to true)

-        - If any of the options in alarmField are not chosen
+                - If (alarmHour or alarmMinute or alarmSecond) are false
                     - Alert!
 Choose every part of the time to set your alarm!

-        - If all of the options have been choosen
+                - If (alarmHour and alarmMinute and alarmSecond) are true
                     - add them together
                     - let alarmSetTime be equal to  this
-        - end of if
+                - end If

-        - let displayTime be equal to
+                - let displayTime equal
                     - the numerical values of *displayHour*, *displayMinute*, and *displaySecond* all added together.

-        - let timeDifference be equal to
+                - let timeDifference equal
                     - alarmSetTime - displayTime

                 - if timeDifference is equal to 0
                     - Alert!
 It's alarming isn't it?
                 - end of if
     - click button to start setAlarm function